 A professional espresso machine 1 Group allows you to adjust the flow rate between extractions based on a previously defined preset.
 You can make the coffee permeable in various ways by adjusting the flow rate for a specific duration or length of time during extraction.
 As a result, there are numerous ways to extract taste from the coffee.

 How to Make a Better Espresso by Controlling the Flow Rate

 What flavors are you able to achieve by adjusting the flow rate?
 You can minimize the bitterness, the acidity, and the acridity…

 There is no uniform answer, but based on personal experience with particular baristas, the extract is likely to be sweet, complex, and acidic.
 However, there must be a modest flow from the start.

 Flow rate is a frequently overlooked aspect of espresso production, yet it significantly impacts quality and consistency.

 Water pressure vs. water flow rate

 Let’s start by defining the distinction between water flow rate and water pressure.
-They may sound similar, and they both have to do with friction, yet they are vastly different.
-The amount of water that comes out of your faucet in a certain amount of time is referred to as your flow rate.
+They may sound similar and have to do with friction, yet they are vastly different.
+The amount of water that comes from your faucet in a certain amount of time is your flow rate.
 The logic for calculating your water flow rate is broken down here.